How To Enter

 Proctoring Requirements for the PhysicsBowl Contest

 The PhysicsBowl exam MUST be proctored.
 Parents or relatives of students are not acceptable proctors.
-It is expected that competitors will take the exam at their local school.
-Homeschooled students should contact nearby high schools, community colleges, or universities to ask if they can take the exam there.
+It is expected and preferred that competitors will take the exam at their local school, though they may take the exam elsewhere if needed.

-The requirements for the proctor are that they not be a relative of the student(s) taking the exam.
+Proctors cannot be relatives of the student(s) taking the exam.
 Proctors should have at least a 2-year degree, though this degree does not need to be related to physics.
-Librarians would make a suitable proctor, and a student may take the test at a library, assuming that the librarian will be able to observe the test taking to ensure the integrity of the process.
-Parents may register and provide proctor information when they register.
+Libraries may proctor the test at a public library, provided they can observe the test to ensure the integrity of the process.

 School, Teacher, and Student Awards